Where health and community intersect, nurses offer alternative modes of thinking.

 Nightingale isn’t exclusive to nurses, but its origins align with the practice of nursing —an inclusive practice which elevates the skill of sitting with people in their pain.

 Nightingale isn’t written exclusively for or by nurses, but its origins align with the practice of nursing —a practice which elevates the skills of sitting with people in their pain, listening to them as equals and prioritizing attainment of the highest level of health for each individual as they define it.
-It is a profession of empathy rather than sympathy, one that is intimately familiar with vulnerability.
+It is a profession of empathy rather than sympathy, one that is familiar with vulnerability.
 It is also a profession holistic in nature, founded on the idea that patient is family is community is society is system.

 When it comes to facing challenges in the modern healthcare climate- humanity is as imperative as innovation.
 The medical model is, at present, weighed down by systems that answer to the bottom line.
-Systems that, though they aim to do the most amount of good for the largest number of people, aren’t always set up to slow down, answer questions, or be sensitive to personal and historical trauma.
+Systems that, though they aim to do the most amount of good for the largest number of people, aren’t architected to slow down, answer questions, or be sensitive to personal and historical trauma.

 When these systems fail us- they fail patient and provider in equal measure.
 The result: a cycle of learned apathy and helplessness, of faith lost and resurrected in an awesome and flawed system.